Alicia D'Amico: Collaboration with Sara Facio: 1960–1983

 In March 1960, D’Amico travelled to the United States, where she attended a course of colour photography held by Kodak in Rochester, New York.
 Because of it, she was offered to open a studio of colour photography in Buenos Aires, but she declined the offer.
 Back in Buenos Aires, during this same year, she opened along with Facio a photography studio, “Sara Facio Alicia D’Amico Fotografías”.

 From the beginning, they were very selective with the works they chose, the projects had to be stimulating for the two of them.
-In New York, D’Amico had learned the US method of work, which consisted of working non-stop from 11 AM to 7 PM.
+In New York, D’Amico had learned the US method of work, which consisted of working non-stop from 11 am to 7 pm.
 As Sara Facio wrote “No madrugar y no almorzar, dos principios para mantenerse “en forma”” (Not getting up early and not stopping for lunch, two principles to “stay in shape”).
 In a short space of time, the studio started to receive its first clients among which there were intellectuals and artists.
 Thanks to that, the two young photographers discovered the journalism and advertising world of the time.
 D’Amico also joined the Foto Club Buenos Aires in 1960.

 At the Foto Club, the photographers took part of competitions which allowed them to climb positions inside the hierarchy of the club.
 She won the second place in her first competition, and from then on, she rose up until she reached the upper category.
 At that point, she didn't participate in more competitions, because they didn't mean nothing new or stimulating to her.
 She was designated as the Secretary of the Executive Commission and Secretary of the monthly competitions, and she founded the photography library of the club.

 The D’Amico and Facio studio worked for twenty-three years, until 1983.
 They took portraits, but in an artistic way and also worked for the advertising world, and their shots (took without any previous sketch) were for national and international newspapers.
 They made audiovisual aids for television or private companies and still photographs from movies.

-A cultural atmosphere was created in the studio, they made intellectual meetings where the most important figures of the Argentinian culture were gathered.
+A cultural atmosphere was created in the studio, they made intellectual meetings where the most important figures of the Argentine culture were gathered.
 D’Amico and Facio made up a very important photographic library.

 Every shot they took in the studio was signed by the two of them, without distinguish who really shot each photography.
 In Facio's words: “When it was time to choose, we always selected the best photo.
 It would be mine or hers.
 One day she was inspired, and the next one, I was.
 And we signed with both our names.”
 In 1982 they were awarded with the Premio Konex jointly.